 Share Your Good News at Check-In

-If you're told there aren't any available seats, don't give up just yet.
-You can check back late in the boarding process.
-If the agent realizes the flight is oversold, or if a business class passenger is a no-show, seats may become available.
-Being well-dressed will also help your chances of moving on up.
-Gate agents will be looking for passengers who will fit in with the first-class crowd, so looking put together will improve your odds of a random upgrade.
+If you're told there aren't any available seats for an upgrade, don't give up just yet.
+You can check back later in the boarding process.
+If the agent realizes the flight is oversold or a business class passenger is a no-show, seats may become available.

 Use Credit Card Points